Our Cloffice Space- Before and After

 I bought three shelf brackets and drilled them into the studs.
 Then, I used this reclaimed wood shelf we had in the garage as a shelf.
 Easy!

-Container store also sells these Elfa Systems if you feel like you need a lot of storage compartments.
+The container store also sells these Elfa Systems if you need a lot of storage compartments.

 You can buy these floating shelves and fill them with baskets and accessories.

 I also really love these drawer units on wheels.
-You can move them around and they look sleek enough to have out in the open.
+You can move them around, and they look sleek enough to be out in the open.

 You can also use them as the “legs” for your desk.
-IKEA has a great option for building your own desk setup.
+IKEA has a great option for setting up your own desk.

 Make sure to set up your power situation so you are ready to plug everything in.